zyga/vagrant-desktop-images/README.md

     $ make launch-raring

 This will create a new Vagrant project using the raring desktop box, and boot directly into Unity.
-When you're done, just delete working/raring directory.
+When you're done, just delete the raring directory that was created.